zillur-av/LVLane/README.md

 # LVLane
 ## Introduction
-This repository is the official implementation of the paper "LVLane: Lane Detection and Classification in Challenging Conditions", accpeted in XYZ conference.
+This repository is the official implementation of the paper "[LVLane: Lane Detection and Classification in Challenging Conditions](https://arxiv.org/abs/2307.06853)", accpeted in 2023 IEEE International Conference on Intelligent Trabsportation Systems (ITSC).

 ![demo image](.github/test-class-lvlane-ufld2.jpg)